tmlkmcd/AoC-2022/2022/README.md

 - Estimated completion time: 45 minutes

 The comments in the code tell the story here.
 Part 1 easy-peasy.
 Part 2 tried brute-forcing, it got to about 30000 before I decided there was probably a slicker approach (actual answer was about 8 orders of magnitude higher).
 I'm sure there's a programmatic way to calculate the needed value for 'humn' here but I figured it was probably faster to simply manually calculate it.

+## Day 22

+- Estimated completion time: ~4 hours

+Part 1 was fun - not much to say here.
+Part 2 I had a heck of a time making a miniature cube just to help me visualise which face connected to which face and was painstakingly going through my hard-coding, checking all of the connections with test inputs, until realising that I was getting the wrong answer because I wasn't resetting the navigator's direction if they encountered a wall as soon as they had changed face on the cube.
+Then submitted the wrong answer because I ran the correct program against a testing input... 🤦